fluent/fluent-bit-docs/getting_started/input.md

 ![](../.gitbook/assets/logging_pipeline_input.png)

 When an input plugin is loaded, an internal _instance_ is created.
-Every instance have it own and independent configuration.
+Every instance has its own and independent configuration.
 Configuration keys are often called **properties**.

 Every input plugin has its own documentation section where it's specified how it can be used and what properties are available.